 The construction industry has been dealing with a growing shortage of skilled workers, particularly foreman jobs and other construction jobs.
+Welders for example are in high demand and are commanding increased leverage in compensation negotiations.
 Due to a scarcity of workers with the necessary skills, commercial contractors are finding it difficult to meet project demand.
 Addressing this issue is critical, and we will look at strategies that commercial contractors can use to combat the skilled trades shortage in this article.

 What Are The Root Causes of the Skilled Trades Shortage?

 The skilled trades shortage has several root causes.
-The aging workforce is one of them, with the baby boomer generation retiring and leaving a void that must be filled.
+The aging workforce is one, as the baby boomer generation retires and leaves a void that must be filled.
 Another issue is a lack of interest among young people in entering the skilled trades, which many see as a less desirable career path.
+Societally, our nation has spent an entire generation driving young people toward four-year college to the detriment of skilled trade work.
 Furthermore, the number of skilled trades training programs available has decreased, making it more difficult for people to enter the industry.

 What Strategies Commercial Contractors Are Implementing?